markpmlim/Fisheye2Skybox/README.md

 This project attempts to project a single fisheye image as skybox.

-We expect single fisheye image to be a perfect circular inscribed circle.
+We expect the single fisheye image to be a perfect circular inscribed circle.

 To compare the code in the fragment shader (fisheye2skybox.fs) with that listed in the diagram below (which is posted at weblink 2):